dotnet/winforms/Documentation/issue-guide.md

     * Motivation: Helps communicate desire/timeline to community.
 Can spark further priority/impact discussion.
 1. Each issue has exactly one "*issue type*" label (**bug**, **enhancement**, **api-suggestion**, **test-bug**, **test-enhancement**, **question**, **documentation**, etc.).
     * Don't be afraid to be wrong when deciding 'bug' vs. 'test-bug' (flip a coin if you must).
 The most useful values for tracking are 'api-&#42;' vs. 'enhancement', 'question', and 'documentation'.
-1. Don't be afraid to say no, or close issues - just explain why and be polite
+1. Don't be afraid to say no, or close issues - just explain why and be polite.
-1. Don't be afraid to be wrong - just be flexible when new information appears
+1. Don't be afraid to be wrong - just be flexible when new information appears.

 ### PR guidance